SystemSpace/Compendium/compendium.rst

 How can you access a System that doesn't host souls?
   Souls will always be hosted by the System that created them.
 If you are in LFE but you go to some other System, your soul will still be hosted in LFE.
 This is also why the human experiment is so interesting to us.

+If everything is a simulation, is there the potential at all to see the future?
+   There is, but not in LFE as LFX is always live.

 The Ha7 System
 --------------